mmiranda222/.statsuite/content/changelog/_index.md

 **IMPORTANT DISCLAIMER:** due to the enhancements made on the sdmx-faceted-search service, it is **mandatory to re-index all dataflows** after having upgraded your .Stat Suite installation: see the [API method](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/searching-data/indexing-data/#index-all-dataflows).

+**Known limitation:** A regression was identified with this 'spin' version of the Data Explorer.
+Monthly data are inconsistently displayed in table/chart views where the start and end time periods are shifted (e.g. December 2021 is displayed instead of January 2022 as per the user selection).
+This will be fixed once we release [dotstatsuite-data-explorer#929](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/929).

 significant and minor changes:

 - [dotstatsuite-data-lifecycle-manager#224](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/-/issues/224) DLM user interface for **managing user permissions**. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/manage-permissions/manage-permissions/))